A lightweight Outlier Detection for Characterizing Radio- and Environment-Specific Link Quality Fluctuation in Low-Power Wireless Networks: Abstract

 \section{Abstract}

 The performance of low-power wireless sensing networks can be influenced by both external environmental factors and internal imperfections which often arise due to manufacturing tolerance during mass production.
 Understanding the conditions and extent of these influences is important not only to achieve high performance and high energy efficiency, but also to carry our environment and radio specific configurations.
 In this paper we demonstrate, through extensive practical deployments and experiments, the extent to which external and internal factors affect the link quality of low-power wireless sensor networks.
 Moreover, we propose a lightweight statistical outlier detection technique and define all the parameter thereof in terms of the statistics of both the raw and the predicted link quality metrics (RSSI).
 Our study considers more than 15 different physical environments consisting of rivers, lakes, bridges, forests, and gardens, as well as four widely employed heterogeneous low-power radios.
+The results of the experiments suggest that deployment environments, more than hardware imperfections, significantly influence link quality fluctuations, although hardware imperfection does produce a notable imprint on link quality variation.